voletiswaroop/react-material-ui-form/README.md

 class MyForm extends React.Component {
   submit = (values, pristineValues) => {
-    // on form submission you get the values and pristineValues }
+    // get all values and pristineValues on form submission }

   customInputHandler = (value, { name }, event) => {
-    // the form will update the field as usual, and then call this handler }
+    // the form will update the field as usual, and then call this handler
+    // if you want to have complete control of the field, change the "value" prop to "defaultValue" }

   customToggleHandler = (checked, { name, value }, event) => {
-    // the form will update the field as usual, and then call this handler }
+    // the form will update the field as usual, and then call this handler
+    // if you want to have complete control of the field, change the "value" prop to "defaultValue" }

   render() {